Temporary Work Permit for Germany

 - acquiring relevant certificates from competent agencies (health insurance, employer’s accident insurance, creditworthiness, etc.),

-When operating as a temporary employer, you will need:
+When operating as a temporary employer, you will need the following information and documents.
+I can help with these as well:

 - an employment contract for non-tariff bound employments,